selimgokirmak/Messe-Duesseldorf-Supported-Events/readme.md

 ✅ Exhibitor listing page format should be the same as the sample websites below.

-💡 **If you are unsure whether your target event website is supported,** you can run a test with the exhibitor listing page URL — if no results are returned, the website is not compatible.

 ## 🌐 Supported Messe Duesseldorf Events (Exhibitor Lists)

 **Note:** *The following list includes Messe Duesseldorf exhibitor directory URLs that have been tested so far.
 Other Messe Duesseldorf or different events with the same website structure may also be supported.*

-**Full list of supported events:** [**View on GitHub**](https://github.com/selimgokirmak/Messe-Duesseldorf-Supported-Events)

 - [A+A 2025 Exhibitor List](https://www.aplusa-online.com/vis/v1/en/search?ticket=g_u_e_s_t&_query=&f_type=profile)